jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Run Procedure in CloudBees Flow
+## Run Procedure in CloudBees CD

-This Integration allows you run a procedure in CloudBees Flow.
+This Integration allows you run a procedure in CloudBees CD.

 This build action has following parameters:

-- Configuration: Specify the name of the CloudBees Flow configuration
+- Configuration: Specify the name of the CloudBees CD configuration

-- Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Specify the CloudBees Flow project name
+- Project Name: Specify the CloudBees CD project name

-- Procedure Name: Specify the CloudBees Flow procedure name
+- Procedure Name: Specify the CloudBees CD procedure name

 - (Optional) Procedure Parameters